Academic All-State Application and Criteria

 - Students will receive a system-generated email when their application is successfully submitted.

-- Students are responsible for ensuring that all information, including that requested from third parties(e.g. official transcripts, verification of eligibility and directed recommendations), is submitted by the stated deadline.
+- Students are responsible for ensuring that all information, including that requested from third parties(e.g. transcripts, verification of eligibility and directed recommendations), is submitted via the online portal by the stated deadline.

 - Incomplete applications, including those missing any information requested from a third party, will not be forwarded to the selection committee and will not be considered.